AdobeDocs/analytics.en/help/analyze/activity-map/overview.md

 ---
 # Activity Map overview

 Adobe Analytics Activity Map is a feature within Adobe Analytics that provides a visual representation of user engagement on web pages and mobile apps.
 It enables marketers and analysts to track and analyze user interactions such as clicks and scrolling behavior.
-Activity Map generates heat maps and overlay reports that illustrate the popularity and effectiveness of various elements on a webpage, helping you optimize your digital experiences and drive higher conversions. introduction to tool
+Activity Map generates heat maps and overlay reports that show the most popular elements on a webpage, helping you optimize your digital experiences.

 This section of the documentation focuses on the Activity Map overlay.
 However, there are other important parts to using Activity Map: